 3. Allergies and pollen are reduced if you have rain on your wedding day.

-If you or members at your wedding suffer from allergies, then a hot sunny day is what can kick your allergies into high gear.
-Rain reduces the amount of pollen in the air, so if you are getting married during allergy season, a little rain can make your wedding day better.
+If you or members at your wedding suffer from allergies, a hot sunny day can kick your allergies into high gear.
+Rain reduces the pollen in the air, so if you are getting married during allergy season, a little rain can improve your wedding day.